fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Create a new deposit.
 Input data and actions: We introduce a correct username and password : jsmith@demo.io-Demo123!.
 We click submit the form and after sign in we click on "deposit", once in the deposit we select the Individual Savings,introduce $1.57 dollars and submit.
 Expected Result: Let us sign in and take us to the Bank's deposit form, create the deposit and take us to the savings page and see the deposit in the table.
-Obtained Result: The webapp took us to the dashboard allowing us the access and then took us to the new deposit form, created the deposit and took us to the savings page table where we could see the deposit.

 43)
 Title : Should Create a deposit in the account Individual Savings of 1,000,000 dollars.